s-glass/reading-notes/201/class3.md

 **4 Read the code below and evaluate the last expression and explain what the result would be and why.**

+I don't know the answer, but I'm going to say what I do know.
+I do know that a is a number, b is a string, and c is a boolean, and when I put this in my repl.it, it produces nothing.

+In a boolean context, a = 10 is falsy, b = 'dog' is truthy, and c = false is falsy.
+The only operator we have in the last expression is addition.
+There are no comparison or logical operators.
+So all I have for this is (falsy + falsy) + truthy.

  `let a = 10;
  let b = 'dog';